Most upright vacuums have the same design with the motor located somewhere inside the body, usually below the bin.

 This is a new product so it does not have too much in terms of reviews in Amazon but for the folks who’ve purchased it they pretty much liked what they go out of this product.

-In terms of performance consumers liked how this performed in both hardwood and carpet.
-One consumer in particular liked how this product cleaned their “soft” carpet.
-It did not have too much suction that it wasn’t hard to push but it just had enough to clean it well.
+In terms of performance, consumers liked how this performed in both hardwood and carpet.
+One consumer, in particular, liked how this product cleaned their “soft” carpet.

 Consumers also compared this to the Shark Rocket True Pet and while the True Pet is a little more versatile, the PowerHead provides better cleaning power on both carpet and bare floors.

-The low profile cleaning head and swivel steering make this idea for cleaning underneath furniture but the large heavy cleaning head make it hard for this to be used on stairs.
+The low profile head and swivel steering make this easy to maneuver around and below furniture but it isn’t nimble enough to use on stairs.

 Aside from the lack of suction power to clean dirt off cracks, the small dirt cup will require you to empty this several times when you clean a large room.